-We proceed to investigate the influence of the initial current length, x_f , on the time evolution of gravity currents and in particular on their self-sustaining quality.
-Figure 8a shows the time dependence of the mass of suspended particles of currents propagating over a small inclination angle, $\theta = 3^{\circ}$, such that a current with $x_f = 2$ is depositional.
+[34] We proceed to investigate the influence of the initial current length, $x_f$ , on the time evolution of gravity currents and in particular on their self-sustaining quality.
+Figure 8a shows the time dependence of the mass of suspended particles of currents propagating over a small inclination angle, $\theta = 3^\circ$ , such that a current with $x_f = 2$ is depositional.
 Here the initial mass is normalized to one.
 The mass of suspended particles first increases briefly during the slumping phase of the current.
 However, at later times, the settling of particles exceeds resuspension and the total mass decreases.
 Increasing the initial length is seen to have no qualitative impact on the time dependence of the mass.
-The initial normalized mass increase is less for longer currents since the amount of resuspended particles near the front is nearly independent of x_f .
+The initial normalized mass increase is less for longer currents since the amount of resuspended particles near the front is nearly independent of $x_f$ :

-For a larger slope angle, $\theta = 4^{\circ}$, a current with $x_f \ge 1$ becomes self-sustaining and its mass increases with time, see figure 8b.
+[35] For a larger slope angle, $\theta = 4^{\circ}$ , a current with $x_f \ge 1$ becomes self-sustaining and its mass increases with time, see Figure 8b.
 Once again, the relative mass increase is smaller for longer currents.
-Notice that very short and tall currents, e.g. with $x_f = 0.5$ behave in a qualitatively different manner and appear mostly depositional.
-The initial length of the current therefore has little impact on its long term behavior, provided it is larger than a critical value near $x_f = 1$.
-In the remainder of the simulations presented here, we thus fix the initial current length equal to its initial height at $x_f = 2$.
+Notice that very short and tall currents, e.g., with $x_f = 0.5$ behave in a qualitatively different manner and appear mostly depositional.
+The initial length of the current therefore has little impact on whether or not the current will become self-sustaining, provided it is larger than a critical value near $x_f = 1$ .
+In the remainder of the simulations presented here, we thus fix the initial current length equal to its initial height at $x_f = 2$ .